-Rules and regulations in this handbook are in effect at the time of publication, August 1, 2013.
+Rules and regulations in this handbook are in effect at the time of publication, August 1, 2015.
 Changes in these policies may be made by the administration of College of the Ozarks at any time.
-The most updated copy may be found online through the campus web that is available to all students.
+The most updated information may be found online through the campus web that is available to all students. http://images.cofo.edu/cofo/handbook.pdf